 The French philosophe Voltaire (born François-Marie Arouet) was a prolific writer.
 In his lifetime he wrote around 2,000 essays and books and more than 20,000 letters.
 He also used 178 different pen names.

-Jean-Jacques Rousseau earned acclaim for his views on philosophy, society and child-rearing – but Rousseau was hardly ‘father of the year’ material.
-During his lifetime he persuaded his unmarried lover to hand four of their illegitimate children to orphanages.
+Jean-Jacques Rousseau earned acclaim for his views on philosophy, society and child-rearing – but Rousseau was no ‘father of the year’ himself.
+During his lifetime, he persuaded his unmarried lover to hand four of their illegitimate children to orphanages.
 In his memoirs, Rousseau admitted to doing this so as to avoid the “inconvenience of a brat”.

 Jeanne de Valois, the woman at the centre of the ‘diamond necklace affair’, escaped from prison and fled to London in 1788.
 She made a modest living there, writing and retelling sordid but utterly fictitious stories about her lesbian trysts with Marie Antoinette.
 She died in 1791 from defenestration – or falling from a window.

-When grain stocks were low French peasants often ate spoiled grain infected with ergot.
+When grain stocks were low, French peasants often ate spoiled grain infected with ergot.
 Ergot is a fungus which, if eaten in sufficient quantities, produces hallucinogenic effects similar to the drug LSD.
-Some historians believe that ergot-fuelled hallucinations and hysteria may have triggered some or most of the unrest during the Great Fear.
+Some historians have suggested that ergot-fuelled hallucinations and hysteria may have triggered some or most of the unrest during the Great Fear.

 According to contemporary reports the liberal revolutionary Honore Mirabeau was no oil painting.
 A bout of smallpox as a youngster left Mirabeau’s face heavily scarred and pock marked.
 Mirabeau’s fellow revolutionary Madame de Stael described him as “patched with foul moles and other eye-offending remarks”.